-However, the pep8 and flake8 programs does not check for all PEP 8 issues.
-In particular, they does not check that the import statements are in the correct order.
+However, the pep8 and flake8 programs do not check for all PEP 8 issues.
+In particular, they do not check that the import statements are in the correct order.

-Also, please do not use "from import ".
+Also, please do not use from xyz import \.
 This is slow, can lead to conflicts, and makes it difficult for code analysis software.

-8.11 Making a release
+Making a release

-Add a section in /doc/src/whatisnew.rst for the release.
+Add a section in /doc/source/whatisnew.rst for the release.